Moody Center: Non-University of Texas at Austin tenants

 Since 2022, the Moody Center has been the home venue of the Professional Bull Riders (PBR)'s Austin Gamblers during the PBR Team Series season held every summer through autumn.

-In an attempt to expand their market reach into Austin, the San Antonio Spurs played two home games at the Moody Center on April 6 and 8, 2023 against the Portland Trail Blazers and Minnesota Timberwolves respectively, marking the first NBA regular season games to be played in Austin.
+In an attempt to expand their market reach into Austin, the San Antonio Spurs played two home games at the Moody Center on April 6 and 8, 2023, against the Portland Trail Blazers and Minnesota Timberwolves respectively, marking the first NBA regular season games to be played in Austin.
 The first game brought in a sell-out crowd of 16,023.
-The Spurs returned to Moody Center on March 15 and 17, 2024 against the Denver Nuggets and Brooklyn Nets respectively.
-The Spurs returned to the Moody Center on February 20 and 21, 2025 against the Phoenix Suns and Detroit Pistons respectively.
+The Spurs hosted back-to-back games at the Moody Center on March 15 and 17, 2024, against the Denver Nuggets and the Brooklyn Nets, then on February 20 and 21, 2025, to face the Phoenix Suns and the Detroit Pistons, and again on February 19 and 21, 2026, to play the Suns and the Sacramento Kings.
+They are scheduled to play the Houston Rockets at the arena on October 23, 2026.

 The Moody Center hosted the Playoff Stage of the BLAST.tv Austin Major, a Counter-Strike 2 Major, in June 2025.
 The Major is the biggest event in Counter-Strike esports, with teams from all over the world qualifying.